b-fuze/lces/README.md

   });
 }

-// jSh (jShorts) is a seperate library that LCES depends on jSh.inherit(Cat, lcComponent); // To inherit prototype chain
+// jSh (jShorts) is a separate library that LCES depends on jSh.inherit(Cat, lcComponent); // To inherit prototype chain

 var kitty = new Cat("Socks");